 - Cut plants back by half after flowering to encourage a second crop of leaves and a compact form.

 - Container growing: Lemon balm can be container grown as an annual.
 Choose a container 6 to 8 inches deep and wide.
 Over-winter lemon balm in a protected area such as an unheated garage or patio.

 - Winter growing: Cut back lemon balm in fall leaving just 2 inches of stem.
 The plant may freeze back to the ground in winter but will re-grow from underground roots and renew itself in spring.

-Troubleshooting Lemon Balm
+Lemon Balm Pests and Diseases